n0F4x/data-driven-game-engine/docs/Guidelines.md

 ## Compilation

-The code must compile with the latest gcc version.
+The code must compile with the latest Clang version.
 Please use modern features if possible.

 ## Style Guide